 The base of the little tree was covered in gifts, and two small stockings hung on the mantle were stuffed with small odds and ends, most of which John had purchased, even for himself, although Sherlock had added a couple of small packages to the mix.
 The presents under the tree, though, were a mystery.
 John had no idea what Sherlock had got for him, and was looking forward to finding out.
 The previous Christmas, he'd been surprised by the results, until Sherlock had rolled his eyes and reminded him that he was, after all, a consulting detective.
 Picking up on clues was his job.
 Still, John was impressed, and pleased, that Sherlock was applying those skills to other parts of his life.
 He doubted anyone else merited this much attention.

-He had gotten several things for Sherlock, mostly equipment for experiments, which would make him happy, and a couple older books that were hard to find that he knew Sherlock would devour.
+He had bought several things for Sherlock, mostly equipment for experiments, which would make him happy, and a couple older books that were hard to find that he knew Sherlock would devour.
 The strangest gift, though, was a pair of bunny rabbit slippers.
 Sherlock had found them online – John still didn't know how – and had emailed John the link five times a day until John agreed to buy them.
 They were the most ridiculous things John had ever seen, and for a man with such keen taste in clothing most of the time, Sherlock had some strange ideas about what he liked to wear about the house.
-The dressing gown he had worn when they'd first become flatmates had been long ago replaced by John's old bathrobe, which was faded and thinner now than it had been when John had gotten it.
-But Sherlock loved it – like he loved that paramedic's blanket he'd gotten the day of The Bridge.
+The dressing gown he had worn when they'd first become flatmates had been long ago replaced by John's old bathrobe, which was faded and thinner now than it had been when John had got it.
+But Sherlock loved it – like he loved that paramedic's blanket he'd got the day of The Bridge.

 He was an eternal and fascinating puzzle.